pandas-dev/pandas/doc/source/user_guide/categorical.rst

 ~~~~~~~~~~~~~~~~~~

 Two instances of :class:`~pandas.api.types.CategoricalDtype` compare equal
-whenever they have the same categories, order and dtypes.
+whenever they have the same categories, order.
 When comparing two
 unordered categoricals, the order of the ``categories`` is not considered.
+Note
+that categories with different dtypes are not the same.

 .. ipython:: python